 About Dr. Carpenter:

-Dr. Craig Carpenter is Assistant Professor and Extension Specialist of Agricultural Economics at Texas A&M University.
-He received his B.A. in Political Science, Economics and Business at Kalamazoo College and his Ph.D. in Agricultural, Food, and Resource Economics from Michigan State University.
-His research efforts focus on the use of federal administrative data to examine questions related to the interaction of race, ethnicity, veteran status, entrepreneurship, and economic growth.
+Dr. Carpenter's research efforts focus on the use of federal administrative data to examine questions related to the interaction of race, ethnicity, veteran status, entrepreneurship, and economic growth.
 More recently, he began examining policy questions related to early life exposure to government programs and effects on later life labor market outcomes.
-His Extension efforts revolve around community an economic development.
+His Extension efforts revolve around community and economic development.

 Applied microeconomics, entrepreneurship, public policy, econometrics and statistics

-PhD Agricultural, Food, and Resource Economics, Michigan State University
+Ph.D.
+Agricultural, Food, and Resource Economics, Michigan State University, 2016

 B.A.
 Political Science, Economics and Business, Kalamazoo College, 2011